1 Houston Officer Killed as Police Helicopter Crashes at Apartment Complex

-HOUSTON — A Houston police officer died following a helicopter crash early Saturday, and another officer was critically injured, the city’s mayor and police chief said.
+HOUSTON — A Houston police helicopter crashed early Saturday, killing one of the two officers on board and critically injuring the other, officials said.

 A pilot and tactical flight officer were aboard a police helicopter when it crashed at an apartment complex around 2 a.m.
-They were flown to a hospital where the tactical flight officer died, Houston Police Chief Art Acevedo said after 6 a.m., in his second press conference of the day.
+They were flown to a hospital where the tactical flight officer died, police Chief Art Acevedo said hours after the crash during a news conference where he was joined by the city’s mayor, Sylvester Turner.

+The department later tweeted that the officer who died was Tactical Flight Officer Jason Knox.
+He is survived by a wife and two young children, who were at the hospital along with his parents and in-laws, Acevedo said at the news conference.

+“Jason will be missed but we will carry him in our hearts and in our memories.
+We will forge ahead as a department & as an Air Unit, because Jason would demand it of us.
+When knocked down this man always got back up,” the chief said in a statement accompanying the release of Knox’s name.

-The pilot was still in surgery, Acevedo said, and was “very banged up” but police were hopeful he would survive.
+The pilot, whose name wasn’t immediately released, underwent surgery and was “very banged up,” but police were hopeful he would survive, Acevedi said, noting that investigators still didn’t know what caused the crash.

-“We don’t have any idea why it went down at this time,” Acevedo said at the first press conference near the north Houston crash scene, and reiterated that later in the morning.

 There were no injuries to anyone on the ground at the apartment complex, a masked Acevedo told reporters.